 5.5 The main allegation of the Petitioner is that he was not informed of the change in the shareholding which the Petitioner came to know from the search of records of the Registrar of Companies.
-No notice of the Board of Directors Meeting was issued during the years 2010, 2011 and 2013 nor served on the Petitioner and the Annual Returns for the respective years were not filed before the Registrar of Companies on time.
+No notice of the Board of Directors Meeting was issued during the years 2010, 2011 and 2013 nor served on the Petitioner.